Aerys II Targaryen

 Those loyal to the king were Qarlton Chelsted, the master of coin, Lucerys Velaryon, the master of ships, Symond Staunton, the master of laws, Varys, the master of whisperers, and Wisdom Rossart.
 All enjoyed the king's trust and at court held great power and they had learned how to twist the kings madness to their own benefit, they had good reason to oppose Aerys removal from the Iron Throne.

-Rhaegar's supporters were young Lord Jon Connington, Ser Myles Mooton, Ser Richard Lonmouth, and the Dornishmen who accompanied him at court, including Princess Elia's uncle, Prince Lewyn Martell of the Kingsguard.
-Rhaegar's dearest friend was Ser Arthur Dayne, the Sword of the Morning.
+Rhaegar's supporters were young Lord Jon Connington, Ser Myles Mooton, Ser Richard Lonmouth, and the Dornishmen who accompanied him at court, including Princess Elia's uncle, Prince Lewyn Martell of the Kingsguard and Ser Arthur Dayne, the Sword of the Morning also of the Kingsguard and who was Rhaegar's dearest friend.

 It fell to Grandmaester Pycelle and the Hand of the King, Lord Owen Merryweather the unenviable task of trying to keep the peace between the factions, Pycelle even dispatched a letter to the Citadel writing that tensions and division at court strongly resembled those before the Dance of the Dragons, Pycelle was fearful of a civil war between those loyal to the king and those who supported Rhaegar would break out unless some accord could be reached that would satisfy both factions.